webvisum/Xtest/README.md

 #### Model Mocking

-In this example we have a Model `catalog/product? which has a method isAvailable.
-This method returns true when product is available, false when not.
+In this example we have a Model `catalog/product` which has a method `isSaleable`.
+This method depends on `isAvailable` that returns true when product is available, false when not.

 So, let us start mocking.